elastic/elastic-otel-java/docs/configure.md

 ### Configuration file

 <!-- ✅ What and why -->
-The distro can be configured using a configuration file.
+EDOT Java can be configured using a configuration file.

 <!-- ✅ How -->
 Create and populate the configuration file before the JVM is started, and specify where properties are defined at the JVM start: